ChiaraEsposito/Discovery-Pipeline/README.md

 ## Set Up before using the code
 I really suggest to use the already existing environment.
 <br />
-After downloading the file "environment.yml", use the terminal or an Anaconda Prompt for the following steps:
+After downloading the file "environment.yml", open the terminal or an Anaconda Prompt, change directory to go to the location where the file is located and do the following steps:

 1. Create the environment from the environment.yml file: